genius487/AdventOfCode2021/README.md

 # AdventOfCode2021
-A collection for my Advent of Code (www.adventofcode.com) solutions using Nim, Julia, and Python programming languages
+A collection for my Advent of Code (www.adventofcode.com) solutions using Nim, Julia, and Python programming languages.
+The way each puzzle is solved is the same.
+These are different translations of that same solve path.

 | Nim | Julia | Python |
 | --- | ----- | ------ |